Alioninja/gozarbot/README.md

 ## ✨ Overview

-**Mirza Bot Panel** is a feature-rich Telegram bot designed for selling VPN services for platforms like **Marzban** and **3x-ui panels**.
+**GozarBot** is a feature-rich Telegram bot designed for selling VPN services for platforms like **Marzban** and **3x-ui panels**.
 This bot simplifies the process of VPN subscription sales, enabling seamless automation, configuration building, and user management.

-Mirza Panel comes in two versions:
+GozarBot comes in two versions:
 1. **Free Version** 🆓: Offers basic functionalities to get started with VPN sales.
 2. **Subscription Version** 💎: Provides advanced features for businesses looking for more customization, detailed analytics, and enhanced management options.